graalvm/graalvm-demos/native-image/microservices/micronaut-hello-rest-maven/README.md

 To run a native executable that is dynamically linked against `glibc`, you need a base image that includes it.
 A good choice is a Google Distroless image, such as `java-base-debian13`.

-1. Create a `Dockerfile` with the following contents:
+1. Create a `Dockerfile.native` with the following contents:
     ```Dockerfile
     # Builder
     FROM container-registry.oracle.com/graalvm/native-image:25 AS nativebuild
-    WORKDIR /build
+    WORKDIR /
     COPY . .
     RUN chmod +x mvnw
     RUN ./mvnw --no-transfer-progress package -Dpackaging=native-image

     # Runner
     FROM gcr.io/distroless/java-base-debian13
-    COPY --from=nativebuild /build/target/hello /
+    COPY --from=nativebuild /target/hello /
     EXPOSE 8080
-    ENTRYPOINT ["/hello", "-b", "0.0.0.0", "-d", "/hello"]
+    ENTRYPOINT ["/hello"]
     ```

     This example demonstrates a multi-stage build.